Sailing holiday

 Bareboat, flotilla or crewed charters

 There are several ways to charter a yacht in Greece and explore the Greek coasts and islands.
 First of all, there is self-sail, bare boating or bareboat chartering, which means that you will have to skipper the yacht yourself and no hired skipper, cook or hostess will be onboard.
-Note that you require at least two competent crew (in total) before a company can rent you a bareboat.
-Besides this little obstacle it is of course the most elegant way (no privacy invasions from strangers) to explore the Greek waters.

 A little niche are the assisted bareboat charters, which are a blend between the standard bareboats and flotillas.